 Homicide Grief Peer Support Drop-In Group

-Starting Fall 2023, BCBH & Valley View Funeral Home will be hosting a homicide grief peer support drop-in group.
+BCBH & Valley View Funeral Home host a homicide grief peer support drop-in group on the first Wednesday of each month.
 This group varies from our 8-week group and is focused on connecting with other survivors of homicide.
 Pre-registration is required, and the location will only be shared upon confirmed registration.

 Homicide Grief 8-Week Support Group